 All these viewpoints are used to deliver the plot.
 In fact, Erikson never divulges details of the plot and story as an impartial observer – all such details are delivered by the characters in the course of their observations or discourse.
 At times this method can make it very hard to figure out what is going on.
 For the best synopsis of Deadhouse Gates that I’ve found yet, head over to SF Reviews: http://www.sfreviews.net/deadhouse_gates.html

-Erikson can often reveal motivations or plot threads in a single line of text.
+Erikson can often reveal huge motivations or plot threads in a single line of text.
 If it doesn’t register with you as you read it, you can become confused.
 An immediate re-read of the story makes things much clearer.
-I skimmed rather than doing a full re-read, but here are two plot points that were explained in a single sentence or paragraph of character dialog that didn’t register with me the first time through; understanding them fully cleared up some of my confusion of events in the story:
+I skimmed rather than doing a full re-read, but here are two plot points that were explained in a single sentence or paragraph of character dialog that didn’t resonate with me the first time through; understanding them fully cleared up some of my confusion of events in the story:

 - First, Soletaken and D’ivers are shapechangers, and they are everywhere in Deadhouse Gates.
 Why?
-They are trying to discover a gate, and if they enter the gate they achieve god-like status over other Soletaken and D’ivers.
+They are trying to discover a gate, and if they enter the gate, they achieve god-like status over other Soletaken and D’ivers.
 This is why they are everywhere, fighting everything and each other to discover the gate and become a god.
 The road to this gate is called the Path of Hands.
 Some of the characters support the effort to obscure the location of the gate, because there is a massive danger in one of these creatures becoming a god.

 - Second, Coltraine was chosen as High Fist to put down the rebellion.
 This angered Korbolo Dom, another Fist, who joined the rebellion, slaughtering his soldiers that wouldn’t convert and enlisting the rest as mercenaries to his cause.
 This perceived slight by the Empress is what makes Dom so brutal and bloodthirsty, and intent in destroying Coltraine utterly.
+This seems a little unbelievable…without Dom’s backstory it appears to be a bit over the top.